The Dairy Team strengthens the competitiveness of the Wisconsin dairy industry through statewide leadership in education and research.

 Consumers demand milk produced under the most hygienic standards.
 They expect their milk to come from healthy cows.
 Production of high quality milk is essential to continued profitability of the Wisconsin dairy business community.

-UW-Madison, Dairy Science Specialist
+UW-Madison, Meat Specialist